‘Once Upon A Time In Hollywood’ Could Be Delayed Following Burt Reynolds’ Death

 The movie, which was also written by Tarantino, is set in Los Angeles in 1969 and follows fading TV star Rick Dalton (DiCaprio) and his longtime stunt double Cliff Booth (Pitt), who live next door to Roman Polanski and Sharon Tate (Robbie) before the actress is murdered by Charles Manson’s cult.
 Burt Reynolds had a key role as “Spahn Ranch” owner George Spahn, who is convinced by Manson to allow him and his followers to live on the ranch in exchange for sex with his female followers who would also serve as Spahn’s seeing-eye guides.

-After Burt Reynolds’ death was announced, Once Upon a Time In Hollywood co-star Dakota Fanning, who plays Manson follower Lynette Alice “Squeaky” Fromme in the film, shared on her Instagram Story: “Very lucky to have met the man, the myth, the legend, Burt Reynolds.
+After Burt Reynolds’ death was announced, Once Upon a Time In Hollywood co-star Dakota Fanning, who plays Manson follower Lynette Alice “Squeaky” Fromme in the film, shared the following on her Instagram story.

+“Very lucky to have met the man, the myth, the legend, Burt Reynolds.
 RIP.”

 Burt Reynolds’ IMDB page lists him as “filming” Once Upon a Time in Hollywood.
-The late star’s last completed role was in the film Defining Moments, which is due to be released this December.
+The late star’s last completed role was in the film, Defining Moments, which is due to be released this December.

 Once Upon a Time in Hollywood was originally slated for a worldwide release on Aug.
-9, 2019, the 50th anniversary of the day that the Manson family murdered Leno and Rosemary LaBianca the day after Sharon Tate was killed.
-The release date was late changed to July 26, 2019.
+9, 2019, the 50th anniversary of the day that the Manson family murdered Leno and Rosemary LaBianca, the day after Sharon Tate was killed.
+The release date was changed to July 26, 2019.
 But now, with the death of Burt Reynolds, the future of the film is uncertain as Tarantino tries to fill the shoes of one of the movie’s biggest stars.